 The cash flow statement is a primary financial statement and provides extremely valuable information to users, particularly in respect of an entity's liquidity and going concern.
 However, cash flow statements continue to be an area of focus for regulators in the UK.
-In the 2022/23 FRC Annual Review of Corporate reporting, the FRC continues to raise considerable concerns about the number of queries raised in relation to compliance with the requirements of IAS 7 'Statement of Cash Flows'.
-Errors relating to cash flow statements remain the most common reason for required references.
+In the 2022/23 FRC Annual Review of Corporate Reporting, the FRC reported that they continue to find a number of issues arising from their desktop reviews of cash flow statements and, on investigation with companies, a number of these statements did not comply with the requirements of IAS 7 'Statement of Cash Flows'.
 Careful attention should be paid to cash flow statements, especially around the cash flow classification and the consistency between items in the cash flow statement and the notes.

-See also UK In brief 2022-66 for further guidance on cash flow classification.
+UK In brief 2022-66 provides further guidance on cash flow classification.